-Can You Receive SSD Benefits for Autoimmune Diseases?
+Can You Receive SSD Benefits for Autoimmune Diseases in Connecticut?

 If you are suffering from an autoimmune disorder which constitutes a serious impairment you may qualify for Social Security Disability (SSD) benefits.
 You should consider hiring the Kocian Law Group to assist you with your claim.
 We have a proven record of obtaining fully favorable decisions at the administrative hearing level.